nnellans/github-workflows-guide/README.md

       with:
         param1: value1
         param2: value2
         args: 'something' # GitHub passes this to the Docker container's ENTRYPOINT.
-This is used instead of the CMD instruction in your Dockerfile
+This overwrites the CMD instruction in your Dockerfile
-        entrypoint: 'something' # this is used instead of the ENTRYPOINT instruction in your Dockerfile
+        entrypoint: 'something' # this overwrite the ENTRYPOINT instruction in your Dockerfile

     # Step that runs a Script
     - name: something2